 Welcome

-Thank you for visiting AIMA of Nashua, home of AIMA Functional Medicine and the first and only Certified Functional Medicine Provider in Greater Nashua.
-At AIMA, cutting edge modern integrative care is delivered with the triple advantage of functional medicine, modern conventional medicine, and ancient traditional medicine.
+Thank you for visiting AIMA of Nashua, home of AIMA Functional Medicine.
+At AIMA, cutting edge modern integrative care is delivered with the triple advantage of personalized functional medicine, conventional medicine, and ancient traditional medicine.

 Our care is characterized by trust and collaboration between provider and patient; a mutual investment in reaching your goals.
 We value integrity, clinical excellence and compassionate care.